St. Peters Mayor Len Pagano wants to remain on the job for another four-year term because he wants to finish some unfinished business.

 St. Peters has clashed with the County Council and County Executive Steve Ehlmann over possible residential development at the 370 Business Park.
-St. Peters and other cities have challenged a ballot measure approved by voters last year to ban red-light cameras.
-The council placed the measure on the ballot.
+St. Peters and other cities have challenged a ballot measure approved by voters last year to ban red-light cameras after the council placed the measure on the ballot.
 But there have been strong examples of the county and cities working together, Pagano said.

 That cooperation extends to working with members of the city’s Board of Aldermen and residents.
 He said part of his job is talking to people and aldermen, which he views as an accomplishment as mayor.
 “I think I know all their pets’ names,” he said.

-The mayor’s position in the city is not a full-time position with much of the administrative duties handed by a city administrator.
-But Pagano said he’s busy, most days find him at this office in city hall.
-If he had to work full time, the job would be hard to keep up with, he said.
+The mayor’s position in the city is not a full-time position, with many of the administrative duties handled by a city administrator.
+But Pagano said he’s busy most days at his office in city hall.
+If he had to work elsewhere full time, the job would be hard to keep up with, he said.

 The mayor’s salary is $40,000 a year.